jexnator/starter-academic/content/publication/IAC&DevOps mit Terraform/index.md

 ![Nested Stack](nested-stack.jpg "Nested Stack")

-## Day 3 - Module 03-4: Understanding CloudFormation Template Syntax
+## Understanding CloudFormation Template Syntax

 CloudFormation templates can be written in JSON or YAML format.
 They consist of five main sections: Parameters, Mappings, Conditions, Resources, and Outputs.